Ankle Instability and Falls: Why Your Old Sprain Is Still a Risk

 Stay on Your Feet

 Ankle instability and falls are a connection most people don't think about until they've already been caught by it.
 But it's a predictable pattern, and predictable patterns can be worked on.
 Your old sprain left a mark on the sensory system that keeps you balanced.
-Strengthening the muscles around the ankle, retraining proprioception, and using support when the terrain demands it brings that system back toward reliable.
+Strengthening the muscles around the ankle, retraining balance, and using support when the terrain demands it brings that system back toward reliable.

 You don't need to accept an ankle that gives way.
 You need a plan and enough consistency to work through it.
 Start with balance work.
 Add strength.
 Brace when it matters.
 That's the formula.